Relativity Records: History

 In the 1980s, Relativity Records was mostly focused on rock music, including heavy metal and punk rock.
 Releases in this genre were split among Relativity and its sister labels Combat and In-Effect Records.
 Following the recession of 1990, these labels were folded back into the main Relativity label.
-Also in that year, Sony Music acquired a 50% stake in the company.
+Later that year, Relativity signed Chris Lighty's Violator Records in a distribution deal with Chi-Ali, Fat Joe and the Beatnuts as part of the signees.
+Then, Sony Music Entertainment acquired a 50% stake in the company.
 Around 1992, the label underwent restructuring.
-IRD was renamed Relativity Entertainment Distribution.
-In 1995, Relativity entered into limited partnership deals with two regional independent hip hop record labels, Suave Records and Ruthless Records in 1993.
-The company was acquired by Sony in 2007.
+Important Record Distributors, a former vinyl record store and distribution company for Relativity, was renamed Relativity Entertainment Distribution.
+Starting in June 1994, Relativity's label production and distribution in Canada, Europe and Australia would be handled by Sony's Epic Records and in Japan by Sony Music Japan.
+In 1995, the distribution company was shortened to RED Distribution.
+Meanwhile, Relativity entered into limited partnership deals with two regional independent hip hop record labels, Suave Records and Ruthless Records in 1993.

+The success of Bone Thugs-n-Harmony at Ruthless following founder Eazy-E's death in 1995 granted them their own label division at Relativity, Mo Thugs Records, where they housed members and affiliates of their collective, Mo Thugs, in similarity to that of their rival groups Wu-Tang Clan's Killa Beez and Three 6 Mafia's Hypnotize Camp Posse.
+For Three 6 Mafia, their album, Chapter 1: The End, released in 1996 at the same time as Relativity rap group The Dayton Family's sophomore album, F.B.I., garnered the Memphis supergroup a distribution deal with the label.